venmo/app-switch-android/README.md

+Add Venmo payments to your app in two minutes using this SDK.

 Using the Venmo SDK with your app is easy!
 Just follow these steps:

 1) First you need to register your app with Venmo here: https://venmo.com/account/app/new (for a description on what these fields are,